bingomanatee/wonderlandlabs-monorepo/packages/forestry4/README.md

 (more on this later)

-### Termination of stores
+### Termination of forests

-You can manually cause a store to terminate with an error on a deal-breaking error yourself by calling `store.error('failed apis')`;
+You can manually cause a forest to terminate with an error on a deal-breaking error yourself by calling `forest.error('failed apis')`;
-this will suspend future changes and make the store _inactive_ (`store.isActive = false);
+this will suspend future changes and make the forest _inactive_ (`forest.isActive = false);
 next() calls will cause an error.

-ForestBranches may be terminated without terminating the root store.
-You can for instance create two branches from the same path and terminate one, but the other will still be active, as will the store that created them.
+ForestBranches may be terminated without terminating the root forest.
+You can for instance create two branches from the same path and terminate one, but the other will still be active, as will the forest that created them.

 ### Action resolution and subscriptions

-Subscriptions only broadcast on the completion of all actions; the values are updated in the store, but the user only gets an update at the completion of the outermost action.
+Subscriptions only broadcast on the completion of all actions; the values are updated in the forest, but the user only gets an update at the completion of the outermost action.
 This is to reduce listener overload.
-Also, only unique values are emitted; so in the above code, `counter.$.loop()` doesn't broadcast because the ned value is the same and the original counter number.
+Also, only unique values are emitted; so in the above code, `counter.$.loop()` doesn't broadcast because the end value is the same as the original counter number.

 ### `actions|$`